Long Term Care of Older Adults: The Qualified Income Trust

-Do I Need Help Setting Up a QIT?
+Do I Need an Attorney to Set Up a QIT?

 Medicaid planning can be complicated.
-If you believe you may benefit from a QIT, you should strongly consider consulting with an experienced estate planning attorney.
-Your attorney will be familiar with your state's Medicaid laws and can give you legal advice about what your best options are in light of the applicable resource limits.
+If you believe you may benefit from a QIT, you should strongly consider consulting with an experienced estate planning attorney or elder law attorney.
+Your attorney will be familiar with your state's Medicaid laws and can advise you on your best options in light of the applicable resource limits.

-Should you choose to create a QIT, your estate planning attorney can draft the trust documents, help you arrange to have your monthly income deposited into the trust account, and ensure that your Medicaid application is complete and properly submitted.
+Should you create a QIT, your attorney can draft the trust documents, help you arrange to deposit your monthly income into the trust account, and ensure that your Medicaid application is complete and properly submitted.

 Can I Solve This on My Own or Do I Need an Attorney?

 - Complex care situations usually require a lawyer

 - A lawyer can reduce the chances of a family dispute

 - DIY living wills, powers of attorney, and wills are possible in some simple cases.

 - You can always have an attorney review your form

 Get tailored advice and ask your legal questions.
 Many attorneys offer free consultations.